Mary Ann Downer and my other Downer ancestors

 Elizabeth Wetherill (1713-1799?) – businesswoman of Norwich

 Elizabeth Wetherill (1713-1799?) and Edward Peterson (1714?-1783).
 My 7th great-grand aunt and uncle.
 Elizabeth was baptised on 1 February 1713 at St Nicholas’s Church in Great Yarmouth, her parents being schoolteacher Thomas Wetherill and Mary Corpe.
-Her brother William Wetherill’s will refers to her as Elizabeth Peterson and mentions her children but I’ve not found […]
+Her brother William Wetherill’s will referred to her as Elizabeth Peterson and mentioned her children but I’ve not found […]

 Sarah Rice and my other Rice ancestors

 Sarah Rice (1791-1871).
 My 4th great-grandmother.
 Sarah was the first of the Rice family to join my family tree.
-She was baptised on 3 July 1791 at St Mary’s Church in Balcombe, Sussex, to parents George Rice and Mary Harman.
-She married William Budgen at St Nicholas’s Church in Worth, Sussex, on 2 November 1808. […]
+She was baptised on 3 July 1791 at St Mary’s Church in Balcombe, Sussex, to parents George Rice and Mary Harman (see below).
+She married William Budgen at St Nicholas’s Church in Worth, Sussex, on 2 […]

 William Wetherill (1711-1789) – eminent teacher of maths